IRB Guidance

 24.1 Compensation can include remuneration that is monetary (cash, gift cards, vouchers, etc.) and/or non- monetary (gifts/promotional items, course credit, extra credit, etc.).
 Rewards such as course credit or goods with local monetary value should be forms of payment to study participants.
 Usually, researcher level the payment amount on the average wage in the location where the research is conducted.
 For monetary or gift, recommended value starts $10 to $50 depends on the degree of participation.
 The appropriate level of payment is contingent upon a variety of factors.
 However, it should be a reasonable amount of value that cannot affect to subject’s decision to participate in the research.
 Payment should not depend on the degree of risk with participation.

-24.2 TAMUT prohibited finder’s fees or referral fees to colleagues.
+24.2 A&M-Texarkana prohibited finder’s fees or referral fees to colleagues.
 University employees may not accept gifts, payments, or in-kind support including financial payments, gift certificates, books, conference attendance and payment of travel expenses.

 24.3 Investigators with only $200 to compensate 100 subjects need to propose a drawing for two $100 prizes rather than paying each subject $2.
 University research projects cannot distribute of prizes to the research subjects via chances purchased by the human subjects or obtained by them in exchange for something of value (e.g., money, human tissues, or blood samples).
 Use of incentives such as “door prizes” may be considered by the IRB on a case-by-case basis for research studies of minimal risk if the proposed incentives do not have potential for coercion or undue influence.
 While the incentive should avoid terms like “lottery” or “raffle,” acceptable terminology might include a reference to a “drawing based on chance in which each subject has equal odds of receiving [the incentive].”

 24.4.1 Per university policy, investigators are required to collect and report SSN and related information when total payment(s) to an individual research subject will exceed $200 per calendar year.
-Use as a unique identifier for a national registry or database where there is a potential for duplicate registration and not other means of unique identification exists.
+Use as a unique identifier for a national registry or database where there is a potential for duplicate registration and no other means of unique identification exist.

 24.4.2 For amounts that will total less than $200 per calendar year, investigators are not required to collect SSN if payments are made using a cash advance approach (e.g., gift cards or “petty cash” accounts).
 However, SSN must be collected for checks of any amount issued through the Accounts Payable system.
 SSN collection forms are explained in the SOP (pg.
 86).